 What I recommend is being patient during the process, never surrendering to frustration, and working progressively and consistently until you achieve the desired result.

-Never give up must be your mantra.
+Never giving up must be your mantra.

-Memorizing solos: how can I find the legit way to do it properly?
+How to memorize solos: how can I find the legit way to do it properly?

 Listening over and over is always the best method to start with.